 George especially loved the outdoor classroom.
 He was a mountaineer and guide for the Exum Mountain Guides in Wyoming and the Colorado Outward Bound School.
 The Tabor Mountain School, George’s own experiential based program, utilized his local San Juan Mountains for his summer classroom.
 Throughout all of George’s educational and teaching experiences his enthusiasm for learning was contagious and he was a master at bringing out the best in his students.
 Kids felt comfortable trying new experiences encouraged by his ego-less and loving approach to all things.
 Most importantly he believed that students learned by doing.
 He taught kids teamwork and interpersonal skills that carried over into everyday life.

 The fund was started after his death in a mountaineering accident in the summer of 2008 on the Grand Teton.
-Many friends and family wanted to support the continuation of experiential programs that George initiated or supported.
+Many friends and family wanted to continue to support the types of programs George initiated.